Complaint process

 - Ask the provider to apologise

-- Recommend the provider make changes so that what happened to you won’t happen again.
-These recommendations are followed up and assessed to make sure they’ve been implemented appropriately
+- Recommend that the provider make changes so that what happened to you won’t happen again.
+HDC follows up with providers to make sure they carry out these changes

-- Send the complaint to an independent advocate to help resolve your complaint directly with the provider.
-The outcome of this is reported back to HDC
+- Send your complaint to an advocate to help you sort it out with the provider.
+The advocate will let HDC know what happens

-- Send the complaint to the provider for you and the provider to resolve.
-The outcome of this is reported back to HDC
+- Send your complaint to the provider for you and the provider to sort out.
+The provider will let HDC know what happens

-- Send the complaint to another agency where that agency is better placed to address your concerns, such as:
+- Send your complaint to another organisation that is better placed to look into your concerns, such as:

 - the Ministry of Health

-- a registration authority (such as the Medical Council of NZ)
+- a registration authority (eg, the Medical Council)

 - the Privacy Commissioner

-- Suggest other organisations that could help you, for example, going to the Disputes Tribunal to recover money you are owed
+- Suggest other organisations that could help you, eg, the Disputes Tribunal to recover money you are owed

-- Carry out a further formal investigation of your complaint.
+- Carry out a formal investigation of your complaint

-- In very few cases, refer a person or organisation to the Director of Proceedings to consider taking legal action.
+- Very rarely, following a formal investigation and a finding of a breach of the person’s rights, a provider or organisation is referred to the Director of Proceedings to consider taking legal action.

-Sometimes, the Commissioner will decide your complaint does not need further action.
+The Commissioner may decide that your complaint does not need further action.
 This may happen if:

-- there is another organisation that is better placed to help you with the issues raised in your complaint
+- Another organisation is better placed to help you with the issues raised in your complaint

 Please note that HDC can’t: